 - Users of antacids or proton pump inhibitors

-- Those with high alcohol intake
+- People with high alcohol consumption

 Foods high in magnesium